pnminh-org/cicd/README.md

     - job-dsl:1.84 #for org folder setup
 ```

-Then add the GitHub access token to Jenkins. create a file, `creds-values.yaml`
+Next, we'll incorporate the GitHub access token into Jenkins' credentials by creating a new file named `creds-values.yaml`.
 ```yaml
 controller:
   JCasC: